 Systematic testing of the gold-silver-bearing zones was started by Meridian Gold in 1993 and continued until 2007.
-Yamana has drilled continuously on the property since 2007 to expand the mineral resources and replace depletion of Mineral Reserves.
-To the end of December 2020, over three million metres have been drilled at El Peñón in the Fortuna, El Peñón, and Pampa Augusta Vitoria areas.
-This includes 130,298 metres completed in 2020 (71,263 metres exploration and 59,035 metres infill drilling), with intersections at Colorada Sur, El Valle, Pampa Campamento, Sorpresa, Paloma and Dorada vein.
+Yamana has drilled continuously on the property since 2007 to expand the Mineral Resources and replace depletion of Mineral Reserves.
+To the end of December 2021, over three million metres have been drilled at El Peñón in the Fortuna, El Peñón, and Pampa Augusta Vitoria areas.
+This includes 118,247 metres completed in 2022 (62,861 metres exploration and 41,874 metres infill drilling and 13,512 metres of district exploration drilling).

 Surface drilling is mostly collared with RC and converted to core drilling prior to intersecting the mineralized zone.
 At least one hole per 30 metre section is drilled as a core drill hole.
 Core size is HQ (63.5 millimetre core diameter), sometimes reduced to NQ (47.6 millimetre core diameter).
-RC holes are drilled with 146 millimetrediameter equipment, which produces a hole approximately 152 millimetre in diameter.
-Drilling on the mine property from 2018 to 2020 was performed by AK Drilling International.
+RC holes are drilled with 146 millimetre-diameter equipment, which produces a hole approximately 152 millimetres in diameter.
+Drilling on the mine property from 2018 to 2021 was performed by AK Drilling International.
 The procedures used during drilling programs are as follows:

 - The collar locations of all drill holes are surveyed and marked by El Peñón crews.

 - Directional deviation (for both azimuth and inclination) is surveyed in each drill hole using a REFLEX multi-shot survey instrument by IMDEX Ltd for underground drill holes and using a gyroscope survey instrument by Axis Mining Technology for drill holes drilled from the surface.

 - Lithological logging is done on drill core and RC chips.
-Geotechnical observations are made by company

-geologists and technicians.
-All information is recorded on digital tablets using commercial software and

-depicts all downhole data.
-This includes recording the following items as appropriate for the drilling
+Geotechnical observations are made by company geologists and technicians.
+All information is recorded on digital tablets using commercial software and depicts all downhole data.
+This includes recording the following items as appropriate for the drilling method:

-method:

-- o Drill type
+- Drill type

 - Collar coordinates

 - Core diameter

 - Downhole inclination

 - Percent core recovery record

-- Rock Quality Designation ("RQD") measurements
+- o Rock Quality Designation ("RQD") measurements

 - Lithologic contacts

 - Descriptive geology

 - Core angles

 - Intensity of various alteration types

 - Structural features, such as foliation, fractures, and brecciated zones

 - Recording of mineralization, such as quartz type, sulphide type and content

-- o A photographic record of the core taken with a digital camera
+- A photographic record of the core taken with a digital camera